bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 ## should I check daily that everything is ok?
 No need to, unless you are stuck
 The logs rotate, they won't fill your disk up

+## How long can I be missing before I get unregistered?
+We are still polishing the reward logic, but granularity should be one hour.
+That is, if you're down less than one hour, you'll be as good as 100%
+Real unreg would only come after longer time, like half a day or one full day.